Tanish2002/GoogleClassroom_BOT/README.md

-# GoogleClassroom-BOT
+# GoogleClassroom BOT
-A Discord Bot made in Golang to interact with GoogleClassroom API
+A Discord Bot made in Golang to interact with Google Classroom API